 14.7.2.5 Payment of Allocated Amount

-After FERC issues a final order regarding the CAISO’s ability to directly allocate the penalty cost, the CAISO shall include any FERC-approved allocated amounts in the invoice for the appropriate Market Participant(s) for the next billing period, or as soon as practicable.
-The amount to be paid by the Market Participant(s) shall include the allocated portion of the penalty, as established by FERC, together with interest calculated at the FERC authorized refund rate for the period of time, if any, between the CAISO’s payment of the penalty and the Market Participant(s) payment of its allocated portion of the penalty.
+After FERC issues a final order regarding the CAISO’s ability to directly allocate the penalty cost, the CAISO shall include any FERC-approved allocated amounts in the invoice for the appropriate RC Customer(s) or Market Participant(s) for the next billing period, or as soon as practicable.
+The amount to be paid by the RC Customer(s) or Market Participant(s) shall include the allocated portion of the penalty, as established by FERC, together with interest calculated at the FERC authorized refund rate for the period of time, if any, between the CAISO’s payment of the penalty and the RC Customer(s) or Market Participant(s) payment of its allocated portion of the penalty.

 14.7.3 Indirect Allocation of Penalty Costs